 Can you imagine Portarlington in the future?

-Portarlington is under threat of future coastal inundation caused by sea level rise driven by climate change.
+Parts of Portarlington are under threat of future coastal inundation caused by sea level rise driven by climate change.
 We’re interested in your vision of a sustainable future for Portarlington, so we’re talking to the community to help develop coastal adaptation plans.

 Coastal communities like Portarlington are at the forefront of climate change in Australia.
 No-one knows exactly what this might mean but there are strong indications that future changes could include: